-Using these scenarios, we were able to set targets that were in-line with climate science ie that align with the goals of the Paris Climate Agreement.
+Using these scenarios, we were able to set targets that were in line with climate science and aligned with the goals of the Paris Climate Agreement.

 These targets build on the progress already made by Kingfisher to reduce the environmental impact of its business.
 This includes 100% renewable electricity sourced for its UK operations and providing customer energy-saving products and services that enable an estimated 32% reduction in home energy use.

 The outcome: ambitious, yet achievable targets in line with climate science

 Kingfisher originally committed to cutting scope 1 and 2 greenhouse gas emissions by 22% and scope 3 emissions by 40% by 2025.
 These were approved by SBTi in February 2019.

 But Kingfisher wanted to go even further and faster.
 In 2021, we supported Kingfisher with the submission of its new 1.5C science-based targets, which were approved by the SBTi.
 Kingfisher's new target is to reach net zero for its operations across scopes 1 and 2 by the end of 2040, meaning it will reduce absolute emissions by at least 90% against its 2016/17 baseline.
 Kingfisher is now turning its attention to meeting these targets, as well as working on a net-zero target for the rest of its value chain.